-The multi-cultural investigation of ordinary behavior conducted by Schleidt and colleagues (Schleidt, Eibl-Eibesfeldt, & Pöppel, 1987; Schleidt, 1988; Schleidt & Feldhütter, 1989; Feldhütter, Schleidt, & Eibl-Eibesfeldt, 1990) illustrates, albeit indirectly, the inherent complexity of an ethological approach to timing.
-The principal finding from this work is that the elementary action units that comprise typical human activity have durations universally concentrated about a single characteristic value of two to three seconds - a value associated with the span of the subjective present (Pöppel, 1997).
-However, from a methodological point of view, the more instructive point may be that in none of this work was there a clear description of how elementary action units were identified, suggesting that the methods were largely informal (see White, 2017).
+The multicultural investigation of ordinary behavior conducted by Schleidt and colleagues (Feldhütter et al., 1990; Schleidt, 1988; Schleidt et al., 1987; Schleidt & Feldhütter, 1989) illustrated, albeit indirectly, the inherent complexity of an ethological approach to timing.
+The principal finding from this work is that the elementary action units that comprise typical human activity have durations universally concentrated about a single characteristic value of 2 to 3 s-a value associated with the span of the subjective present (Pöppel, 1997).
+However, from a methodological point of view, the more instructive point might be that in none of this work was there a clear description of how elementary action units were identified, suggesting that the methods were largely informal (see White, 2017).

 An ethology of action that distills fluid behavior spanning minutes into elementary action units spanning seconds confronts the difficult problem of inferring beginnings and endings from the motions of body parts.
 There is considerable subtlety to this because an elementary action unit is not a single ballistic motion of a body part, but rather a sustained pattern of motion that coheres into a meaningful gesture.
-Action units formed from motion repetition, such as in combing, cutting, nodding agreement etc., are particularly relevant to working, grooming, and social behavior, and are also particularly resistant to rule based protocols for segmentation.
-Repeated motions may continue for many tens of seconds with intermittent pauses and body part adjustments, and this choreography cannot be resolved into discrete action units without deciding which pauses and which adjustments are segmenting.
-These decisions have considerable impact on study outcomes because slight variations in the rules for segmentation can lead to large differences in the distributions of action unit duration.
+Action units formed from motion repetition, such as in combing, cutting, nodding agreement, and so forth, are particularly relevant to working, grooming, and social behavior, and are also particularly resistant to rule-based protocols for segmentation.
+Repeated motions might continue for many tens of seconds with intermittent pauses and body part adjustments, and this choreography cannot be resolved into discrete action units without deciding which pauses and which adjustments are segmenting.
+These decisions have considerable impact on study outcomes, because slight variations in the rules for segmentation can lead to large differences in the distributions of action unit duration.
 An instructive example of this sensitivity comes from ethological investigations of chew bursts, the action unit associated with mastication.
-The measured mean duration of chew bursts ranges from 3 sec (Gerstner & Cianfarani, 1997) to 13 sec (Po et al., 2011), depending on whether pauses of respectively 1.5 or 2 sec are regarded as marking endings.
+The measured mean duration of chew bursts ranges from 3 s (Gerstner & Cianfarani, 1998) to 13 s (Po et al., 2011), depending on whether pauses of respectively 1.5 s or 2 s are regarded as marking endings.
 As there is no theory that sets the exact size of the watershed pause, there is also no basis for a principled construction of chew burst duration distributions.
 Exactly the same problem bedevils attempts to form distributions of speech burst durations on the basis of a critical pause length (Kien & Kemp, 1994).
 In fact, any ethology that attempts to identify action units on the scale of seconds will have to contend with the exquisite sensitivity that unit sizes have to small perturbations of segmentation rules.

-A rigorous study of how time is spent in ordinary behavior requires the identification of a domain where 1) the rules for identifying the units of analysis may be formalized, and 2) where duration distributions of these units are not greatly sensitive to rule implementation.
+A rigorous study of how time is spent in ordinary behavior requires the identification of a domain where (a) the rules for identifying the units of analysis might be formalized and (b) duration distributions of these units are not greatly sensitive to rule implementation.
 Silent speech pauses are, in this regard, optimal.
 A decibel cut-off on an acoustic waveform suffices to operationalize pause onsets and offsets, meaning that pauses can be extracted by a rote algorithm.
 Moreover, slight perturbations to the decibel cut-off will lead to proportionally slight perturbations in the pause distributions.
 As a consequence, the distributions of speech pause durations are easily and meaningfully formed, and this circumstance has led to a substantial literature on pause duration phenomenology.